 Embedded timelines are an easy way to embed Tweets on your website in a compact, linear view.
-Display the latest Tweets from a Twitter account, lists, your curated collections, or tap into the live conversation with a search query.
+Display the latest Tweets from a Twitter account, lists, or your curated collections.

 All timelines support a linear template display with polling for updates and theming customizations.
 Collections may be also be displayed in a rich photo-centric grid template.